 The park is not that big, and the best sections can be explored in just over half a day.

 Our highlight was watching the sunrise over the canyon, so this is definitely one day to try and get up early.
-The best spot is Bryce Point and you’ll need to be there about 20 minutes before dawn to snag a spot.
+The best spot is Bryce Point, and you’ll need to be there about 20 minutes before dawn to snag a spot.

 Afterwards, we grabbed breakfast at Bryce Canyon Lodge and hiked into the canyon.

-The most popular and favourite was the Queen’s Garden Trail and Navajo Loop.
+The most popular and favourite was the Queen’s Garden Trail and the Navajo Loop.
 But you could also be ambitious and complete a figure 8 to include Peekaboo Loop.

-We have covered all the details including maps in our one-day Bryce Canyon itinerary.
+We have covered all the details, including maps, in our one-day Bryce Canyon itinerary.

 The best views are all around the central amphitheatre.
 If you don’t have time to drive to Rainbow Point, don’t worry – you have already had the best views.